Frequently Asked Questions

 My research is finished.
 Now what?

 You must complete a continuing review/final report form to inform the committee about your research.
-This form can be found under the 'Forms and Templates' tab on the IRBNet website.
+This form can be completed in the Ideate website.

 I still have questions.
 Who can help?